sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ### Finance

-1. IT Projects’ sizes are no greater than Small, as defined by the Policy on Project and Program Management (PPPM)
+1. IT Projects’ sizes are no greater than Small, as defined by the [Policy on Project and Programme Management (PPPM)](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/Policy%20on%20Project%20and%20Programme%20Management.pdf)
-2. IT Projects are taxed $X% yearly; amount to be distributed amongst the IT products involved in the IT Project
+2. IT Project costs includes a budget for IT Products lifecycle management, in addition to their operations
 3. IT Projects do not use cost recovery codes, they fund IT Product cost centres
-4. IT Products use a showback billing model, not a cost recovery model
+4. IT Products use a showback billing model from their own cost centres pool

 ### Architecture